top of page

 What is ADHD?
 Definition, Traits, and Diagnosis

-It’s also a form of neurodivergence that affects how ADHDers interact with the world.
-Approximately 366.33 million people worldwide are considered to be ADHDers, accounting for about 5% of the global population.
+Approximately 366.33 million people worldwide are ADHDers, or about 5% of the global population.

 You must have exhibited some of these traits before the age of 12 to be diagnosed with ADHD, and these traits typically impact functioning in core areas of life, such as work or school.